 Benefit 4: Self-Confidence

-Lack of self-esteem can be a common precursor to addiction as well as a byproduct of struggling with depression.
+Lack of self-esteem can be a common precursor to mental illness such as depression.
 Simply put, how we view ourselves often dictates how we treat ourselves and those we love.
 Creating in the process of art therapy will unlock a sense of achievement that can boost self-esteem.
 In addition, many basics of art therapy, such as coloring or painting, can remind us of happier or simpler times from our childhood

 Benefit 5: Emotional Healing